stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-10-sausages-and-topiary.md

 ---
 We explored Sachuesst Point and a topiary garden.

 Sachuest Point National Wildlife Refuge has 2.5 miles of nature trails bordering a rocky shore and beach.
 It is a small penninsula off of the Aquidneck Island where Newport is found.
+When looking at a map, Camilla suggested it looks like an ostrich.
 The grassy park is home to many deer, rabbits, and birds.

 The entrance to the trail had a sign clearly warning of tics.